-A fast, automated procedure for the generation of a finite element mesh directly from the rasterized sketch of a generic masonry element is here presented, which is particularly suitable for complex and irregular (non-periodic) masonry bonds that can be observed in heritage buildings or found in archaeological sites.
-The rasterized sketch is generated through apt procedures performed on the real picture of a masonry element, obtained from a digital camera with a suitable resolution.
-Two procedures are set for the creation of the finite element mesh.
-One is named “pixel strategy” because it converts each pixel into a single finite element, then allowing the creation of a 2D FE mesh consisting of planar, rectangular finite elements.
-The other is called “voxel strategy” because it first transforms a 2D pixel into the analogous 3D entity called “voxel”, which is then converted into a single finite element; eventually, it enables the creation of a 3D FE mesh consisting of solid brick elements.
+A fast, automated procedure for the generation of a finite element mesh directly from the rasterised sketch of a masonry element is presented.
+This procedure is particularly suitable for the complex and irregular (non-periodic) masonry bonds that are often found in heritage buildings or archaeological sites.
+The rasterised sketch can be generated from a picture of a masonry element obtained with a digital camera with suitable resolution and MATLAB software.
+Two procedures were devised to create the FE mesh.
+One, named ‘pixel strategy’, converts each pixel into a single finite element, allowing for the creation of a 2D FE mesh consisting of planar, rectangular elements.
+The other, called ‘voxel strategy’, first transforms a 2D pixel into an analogous 3D entity or ‘voxel’, which is then converted into a single finite element, enabling the creation of a 3D FE mesh consisting of solid brick elements.
 The 2D or 3D FE meshes can then be employed as input for several numerical applications that involve finite element analyses.
-In this case, the numerical application concerns the extraction of homogenized in- and out-of-plane failure surfaces of masonry elements, which basically represent macroscopic strength criteria for in- and out-of-plane load conditions, respectively.
-A series of homogenized in-plane failure surfaces are derived for 4 masonry REVs by using 2D FE meshes coming from the “pixel strategy”, and for one of them by using a 3D FE mesh coming from the “voxel strategy”.
-The shapes of the various surfaces indicate that non-periodic masonry displays a response that is orthotropic when the bed joints are still distinctly visible, but it may become quasi-isotropic in presence of some units that vertically span two (or more) masonry layers.
-Also, two different sets of homogenized out-of-plane failure surfaces are extracted for a couple of the masonry REVs previously investigated in terms of in-plane collapse behavior.
-Some relevant failure modes are also obtained for both the in- and out-of-plane cases.
-Eventually, homogenized out-of-plane failure surfaces are also extracted for two instances of a quasi-regular multi-leaf masonry wall, to assess the influence of the transversal interconnection between the outer wythes on the structural response against out-of-plane actions.
+In this case, the numerical applications were undertaken to extract homogenised in-plane and out-of-plane failure surfaces of masonry elements, which represent macroscopic strength criteria for in-plane and out-of-plane load conditions.
+Homogenised in-plane failure surfaces were derived for four masonry REVs by using 2D FE meshes developed with the pixel strategy and, in one instance, a 3D FE mesh developed with the voxel strategy.
+The shapes of the various surfaces indicate that non-periodic masonry displays a response that is orthotropic when the bed joints are still distinctly visible but may become quasi-isotropic in the presence of units that vertically span two (or more) masonry layers.
+In addition, two different sets of homogenised out-of-plane failure surfaces were extracted for two of the masonry REVs to assess in-plane collapse behaviour.
+Relevant failure modes were also obtained for both the in-plane and out-of-plane cases.
+Finally, homogenised out-of-plane failure surfaces were extracted for two instances of a quasi-regular multi-leaf masonry wall in order to assess the influence of the transversal interconnection between the outer wythes on the structural response to out-of-plane actions.